wappointment/wappointment/readme.txt

 == Description ==

-Client focused **appointment booking system**, for personal coaches, teachers, therapists and service professionals of all kind.
+Client focused **appointment booking form**, for personal coaches, teachers, therapists and service professionals of all kind.
 Get booked 24/7 with a really **intuitive booking form**.

 Built for anyone providing time based services to clients.